Tuesday, March 17, 2015

 Preface

-Although I earned my PhD thesis research degree at Wales, Trinity Saint David at Lampeter, preceded by my MPhil thesis research degree at Bangor University, I briefly previously worked at Manchester University and my advisor was Professor David Pailin.
+I earned my PhD thesis research degree from the University of Wales, Trinity Saint David at Lampeter, preceded by my MPhil thesis research degree at Bangor University.
+I had previously, very briefly, worked with Manchester University and my advisor was Professor David Pailin.
+I did not receive a grade at Manchester University.
+I used the library there.

 Defence/Defense versus Theodicy